gumimimichan-LC/homelab/plex-server/README.md

 5. Add libraries in Plex pointing to your media folders.
 6. Configure backups and monitoring (Windows task scheduler or external scripts) to ensure stability.

-The reason I didn't put any other things in docker is because I experienced instablitiy and GPU Passthrough causes glitches in my system.
+- The reason I didn't put any other things in docker is because I experienced instability and GPU Passthrough causes glitches in my system.
 I also had a HV issue at this time which affected AMD's PPM.
 ---

 ## Networking & Access